 Table of Contents

-There is currently no law on the books that outright bans gas boilers in 2025.
+There is currently no law on the books that imposes a blanket ban on gas boilers in 2025.
 All we know for certain, is that the Government has proposed changes on how we will heat new homes from 2025 onward, and certain efficiency requirements will be gradually raised in the near future.

 The actual “ban” will be promulgated in 2025 in the Future Homes Standard, a document that’s set to change Parts L (conservation of fuel and power) and F (ventilation) of the Building Regulations.
 If passed into law, the Future Homes Standard will require new homes to give off 75-80% less Carbon Dioxide (CO2) emissions than those built to current code.